 - What are small things about your product that you can tweak to make your item more unique?

-How to refine skills.
+How to refine handmade craft skills

 Pinterest and YouTube are great places to start, but many (newer) streaming video services specialize in arts and crafts.